pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

         kubectl create -f ./crd.yaml
         ```

-        For other CRDs, there is a "AlreadyExists" error after executing this command, you can ingore this error.
+        After executing this command, you can expect to see an "AlreadyExists" error for other CRDs.
+You can ignore this error.

     2. Install the `crd.yaml` file for TiDB Operator: